 Both DNRs and Healthcare POAs express what to do in the situation in which individuals cannot communicate for themselves.
-However, with a DNR their desires are communicated through a physician while with a Power of Attorney, the individual designates someone else to make healthcare decisions on their behalf.
-In reality, DNRs tend to be for immediate actions taken by emergency responders, while POAs tend to be for healthcare decisions made on a non-emergency basis.
+However, with a DNR their desires are communicated through a physician.
+With a Power of Attorney, the individual designates someone else to make healthcare decisions on their behalf.
+In reality, DNRs tend to be for immediate actions taken by emergency responders.
+POAs tend to be for healthcare decisions made on a non-emergency basis.

 Unfortunately the process for creating a Do Not Resuscitate differs in each state.
 We have included state specific links below.
 Generally speaking, one can download a template from their state’s website, complete that form and have it signed by a physician.